selimhamidou/selimhamidou.github.io/_posts/2023-07-03-I_created_SMS_to_case_in_Salesforce.markdown

 ### Handling Twilio webhook verification
 This part is really important.
 Imagine that you are someone mean and that you want to post some wrong data on my Salesforce organization.
 We want to avoid this.
 But how?
 With the Apex Crypto class.
 I took some time to understand this concept, but in fact, it's pretty simple: Twilio is sending you some data.
 With its data, it's giving you a signature on the header, basically saying "Hey, that's me!".
 Our job now is to calculate the key from the elements you got and compare both.
 If both have the same signature, that means that the entity which is trying to connect with us is Twilio, and not someone else.
 But still, be careful: the encryption algorithm and data involved are not the same with every API.
-You have read the documentation first.
+You have to read the documentation first.

 <img src="https://assets.cdn.prod.twilio.com/images/sms-http-request-cycle.width-800.gif">